About

 Sinéad Hargan

-Sinéad is exploring our environment & coastlines with communities in Caithness.
+Sinéad’s residency explored our environment & coastlines.
 She primarily works with live performance, dance and moving image, and is a graduate of the Royal Conservatoire of Scotland in Contemporary Performance Practice.

 Evija Laivina